mmmlab/cogsp-lab-code/DividedAttention/DividedAttention-README.md

 3. Change to use PTB sound engine as preferred audio engine (not critical).
 4. Potentially change to use openpyxl interface to output data in similar format as original version of experiment (`dividedattention.py`) did with xlwt.

+erros on MacOS
+1) color doesn't work
+2) tilt actually display tilt but does not run to completion

+message:  Use of rgb arguments to stimuli are deprecated.
+Please use color and colorSpace args instead